Deserlo/S3T6TM2/DesignDocument.md

 * Organizing tasks through multiple projects

 **Ideas of ours influenced by GetHarvest:**
-* Easy to use pause buttons.
+* Easy to use pause buttons
 * Spreadsheets that show time